Healthy Recipes Blog

 Can I use ground chicken instead of ground beef?

 Yes, but beef tastes better.
-If you opt for chicken, it's best to use ground thighs.
+If you opt for chicken, it's best to use ground chicken thighs.
 Ground chicken breast is too lean.

 Can I use extra-lean ground beef?